evitani/indigo-storm/README.md

 ## Getting Started

-These instructions will get you a copy of Indigo Storm Core installed and ready.
+These instructions will get you a copy of Indigo Storm installed and ready.
 Services can be added from repositories or developed directly.

 ### Prerequisites